sublee/trueskill/docs/index.rst

    >>> print(new_r3)
    trueskill.Rating(mu=16.269, sigma=7.317)

-If you want to describe other game results, set the ``ranks`` argument like the below examples:
+If you want to describe other game results, set the ``ranks`` argument as shown below:

 - A drawn game -- ``ranks=[0, 0]``
 - Team B won not team A -- ``ranks=[1, 0]`` (Lower rank is better)

-Additionally, here are varied patterns of rating groups.
+Here are other examples for different game modes.
 All variables which start with ``r`` are :class:`Rating` objects:

 - N:N team match -- ``[(r1, r2, r3), (r4, r5, r6)]``